nitsanavni/nitsan-asks.github.io/_posts/2024-1-8-Capability-Traps.md

 > "We can't spend time _improving_ because we need to focus on the work itself."

-A very simplified causal loop might be:
-> Work Required -> (+) Work -> (-) Work Required

-In words:
-The team is required to do work.
-The team reacts by working, which reduces the amount of required work.

 # Example - Automate a Repetitive Task

 Scenario: The team runs a manual regression test suite before each release.
 Some of this manual work could be automated.